Sean Patrick Maloney: Tenure

 On January 3, 2013, Maloney was sworn into the 113th United States Congress.
 On his second day in office, he spoke on the House floor, criticizing a delay in federal Hurricane Sandy aid and urging House Speaker John Boehner and his colleagues to pass an aid package.

 After joining the "No Labels" Problem Solvers Caucus, Maloney supported the "No Budget, No Pay Act of 2013".
 Leading up to the 2013 government shutdown, he faced criticism for voting with Republicans to pass a budget that included provisions delaying the implementation of the Patient Protection and Affordable Care Act.
-His vote drew the ire of LGBT groups, some accusing him of being a "Democrat In Name Only" ("DINO").
+His vote drew the ire of LGBT groups, some accusing him of being a "Democrat in Name Only" ("DINO").
 He has been an outspoken critic of sequestration and the harmful effects it would have on the United States Military Academy at West Point, and he sent President Barack Obama and Secretary of Defense Chuck Hagel a letter asking for flexibility in his district.
-During the shutdown Maloney requested that his pay be withheld in solidarity with federal workers.
+During the shutdown, Maloney requested that his pay be withheld in solidarity with federal workers.

-In April of his first year in office, Maloney introduced the Creating Reliability for Our Producers Act, the Dam Safety Act, and the Disabled Veterans Red Tape Reduction Act.
 In October 2013, the House passed the Disabled Veterans Red Tape Reduction Act with near unanimous support.
 The bill would allow disabled veterans to have their medical examinations performed by physicians outside the Veterans Affairs system.

 In July 2013, Maloney voted against the Farm Bill.
 The bill failed in the House due largely to the votes of eight Democratic House members who joined the Republican majority.

 On banking issues, Maloney voted in 2014 to repeal the section of Dodd-Frank that would prevent bank bailouts by the public.
 He voted for the Economic Growth, Regulatory Relief, and Consumer Protection Act in 2018; Elizabeth Warren nicknamed this bill the "Bank Lobbyist Act".
 Maloney called one opponent's characterization of the latter vote "unhinged", which earned him a rebuke for making remarks that could be considered sexist.